 Mitigating factorsMitigating factors

 Rather than rejecting the sale outright, a board can consider certain unique factors when deciding whether or not the offer is accepted.
-A board should conduct its due diligence to determine the reason for the low price.
+First, a board should conduct its due diligence to determine the reason for the low price.
 These include divorce, estate sales, going into foreclosure, or the bank has already foreclosed.
 In these cases or other extenuating circumstances, the board might decide the price is acceptable.

 Does it impact value?Does it impact value?